ChrisProgramming2018/C-NanoDegree/CppND-Project/README.md

 <img src="images/Image-6.png" width="600" height="450" />
 5. Click on the button with the word that fits for you
 6. The program adds the word to your input and displaies the outputs

+# credit

+- The pytorch model is inspirered from https://github.com/prabhuomkar/pytorch-cpp
+- cmake understanding  CMake Tutorial For Beginners  and  https://stackoverflow.com/
+- C++ in general (if you understand german) https://ad-wiki.informatik.uni-freiburg.de/teaching/ProgrammierenCplusplusSS2020